 Students are encouraged to become acquainted with the Advising & Counseling Services staff to take advantage of all available resources.
-These services are
+These services are available to all currently enrolled students.
+This department is responsible for providing information regarding:

-- Academic advising

-- Career preparation
+- Academic advising - Career preparation

 - Clothing closet

 - Disability services

 - Food pantry

-- Mental health counseling
+- · Mental health counseling

-- Support services
+- · Support services

 - Transfer planning

 - Veterans services